felixrieseberg/ember-cli-windows-addon/README.md

 ember windows
 ```

-Note.
-If you get a PSSecurityException, you may need to run:
+If you get a PSSecurityException, you may need to run the following command using PowerShell:
 ```
-powershell.exe
 Set-ExecutionPolicy Unrestricted -scope Process ember windows
 ```